Gothenburg, Sweden – The city by the northern lights

 Slottsskogen is an amazing 338-acre park and zoo located in the center of Gothenburg.
 Tourists can walk through the Slottsskogen and see wildlife roaming around the zoo.
 During spring and summer, a farm and petting zoo opens up for the entire family to explore.
 The Slottskogen also provides trails for hikers, bikers, and joggers.
 The best thing about Slottsskogen is it’s free to visit.

 Sweden is famous for two companies.
-One of which is flat-pack furniture company Ikea and the other is the automobile manufacturer Volvo.
+One of which is flat-pack furniture company, Ikea and the other is the automobile manufacturer, Volvo.
 The car brand has its museum located in Gothenburg, and whether travelers are fans of Volvo or not, it makes for a fun and educational experience.
 The museum charts Volvo’s history from its first car in 1927 up to today’s models.
 Along with full-time exhibits open to the public, the Volvo Museum houses temporary showcases that take car enthusiasts back to the early days of the company.

 Liseberg Amusement Park

 Liseberg Amusement Park is as old-school an amusement park as they come.
 Tourists will find adrenaline-pumping rides, roller coasters and more at the fun park.
-Liseberg is home to the AtmosFear, the tallest free-fall ride on the European continent.
+Liseberg is home to the AtmosFear, one of the tallest free-fall rides on the European continent.
 It is bound to put a scare into anyone who rides it.
 Award-winning wooden roller coaster Balder brings back memories of rides from yesteryear.
 Meanwhile, the Liseberg Wheel offers park goers amazing panoramic views of Gothenburg.
-In all, 40 rides can be found at the amusement park along with concerts, food stalls, and games.
+In all, over 40 rides can be found at the amusement park along with concerts, food stalls, and games.